Back to selectorUsed car reliability guidesRenault hub

 Recommended and avoid configurations

-• Generally robust engine when well-maintained
+• Generally reliable powertrain when well-maintained

-• Good fuel efficiency for its class
+• Good fuel economy for its class

 CONFIGURATIONS TO AVOID (THE 'LEMON' LIST)

-• 2.3L dCi Diesel with Automated Manual Transmission (AMT)
+• Automated Manual Transmission (AMT)

 Used car buyer guide (Australia)